Michael-W/garage-door-controller/README.md

 *Step 1: Install the magnetic contact switches:*

+You must install one contact switch to indicate that the door is closed.
+A second switch to show that the door is open is optional.
 The contact switches are the sensors that the raspberry pi will use to recognize whether the garage doors are open or shut.
-You need to install one on each door so that the switch is *closed* when the garage doors are closed.
-Attach the end without wire hookups to the door itself, and the other end (the one that wires get attached to) to the frame of the door in such a way that they are next to each other when the garage door is shut.
+You need to install one (or two) on each door so that the switch is *closed* when the garage doors are closed (or open).
+For magnetic switches attach the end without wire hookups to the door itself, and the other end (the one that wires get attached to) to the frame of the door in such a way that they are next to each other when the garage door is shut.
 There can be some space between them, but they should be close and aligned properly, like this:

 ![Sample closed contact switch][3]

+For door opener limit switches connect one wire to the single contact and the other to a convenient fastener on the actuator rail.

+![Closed switch door closed][7] ![Open switch door closed][6]

 *Step 2: Install the relays:*

 The relays are used to mimic a push button being pressed which will in turn cause your garage doors to open and shut.
 Each relay channel is wired to the garage door opener identically to and in parallel with the existing push button wiring.
-You'll want to consult your model's manual, or experiment with paper clips, but it should be wired somewhere around here:
+You'll want to consult your models manual, or experiment with paper clips, but it should be wired somewhere around here:

 ![!\[Wiring the garage door opener\]][4]